Charles Coghlan (actor, born 1842): Death

 Years after his death and the recovery of his body, a story arose that Coghlan's metal casket had been recovered in 1907, not far from his Prince Edward Island proper, by a group of Canadian fishermen in the Gulf of Saint Lawrence, after drifting some two thousand miles along the East Coast of North America.
-Over the years some clever skeptic of this story referred to Coghlan's casket as the "homing coffin".
+A skeptic referred to Coghlan's casket as the "homing coffin".
 The earliest published version of the story comes from Coghlan's fellow actor Johnston Forbes-Robertson's 1925 book, A Player under Three Reigns.
 It was repeated in a 1929 Ripley's Believe It or Not! column.
 The 1907 news reports of the recovery of his coffin/remains do not tell of the disposition of his remains; he was certainly not reburied on Prince Edward Island.